-SAT rs.
-ACT
+SAT vs. ACT

 SCORES

 The SAT is scored on a scale of 400 -1600.
 The ACT is scored on a scale of 1 - 36.

 QUESTIONS

 SAT questions require more time to understand and answer.
 ACT questions tend to be more straightforward.

 READING

 The SAT has five reading passages.
 The ACT has four reading passages.

 SCIENCE

 There is no science test on the SAT.
 The ACT has a science section that tests your critical thinking skills.

-M ATH
+N IATH

-Both tests now have the SAME advanced math concepts: arithmetic, algebra I & II, geometry, and trigonometry.
+Both tests now have the SAME advanced math conce epts: arithmetic, algebra I & II, geometry, and trigonometry.

 TOOLS

 Some SAT math questions don't allow you to use a calculator.
 You may use a calculator for ALL math questions on the ACT.

 ESSAY (OPTIONAL)

 The SAT essay section is more comprehension-focused.
 You have 50 minutes to complete it.
 The ACT wants to see how well you can evaluate and analyze complex issues.
 You have 40 minutes to complete it.

 FREE STUDY RESOURCES

-kahnacademy.org/sat; collegeboard.org, Test Prep Review actacademy.act.org; Number2.com; ACT prep class during the school day; and ACT boot camps held periodically throughout the year
+kahnacademy.org/sat; collegeboard.org, Test Prep Review act.org/content/act/en/students-and-parents.html; Number2.com; ACT prep class during the school day; and ACT boot camps held periodically throughout the year